openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/tpa_integrate_edge.rst

 Integrating with Shibboleth (SAML) Systems
 ***********************************************

-SAML 2.0 (Security Assertion Markup Language, version 2.0) is the standard that edX uses for the exchange of authentication and authorization data with institutional partners.
+Security Assertion Markup Language, version 2.0 (SAML 2.0) is the standard that edX uses for the exchange of authentication and authorization data with institutional partners.
 Because it is built with SAML, this service is compatible with the Shibboleth single sign on system.